 TRUSTWORTHY ASSISTANCE IN MATTERS RELATED TO ORDERS OF PROTECTION

 Domestic violence is a pervasive problem throughout the United States, disproportionately impacting women and children.
-If you have been the victim of domestic violence, you can seek an order of protection to keep yourself and your children safe from an abuser.
-However, if you have been wrongly accused of domestic violence or stalking and have been made the target of a restraining order, you deserve capable representation to protect your rights.
-At WalshLaw, I provide dedicated representation in matters related to domestic violence.
-Drawing on more than 15 years of experience in family law and as a criminal defense attorney, I can guide you through the legal process and help you assert your rights.
+If you have been the victim of domestic violence, you can and you should seek an order of protection to keep yourself and your children safe from an abuser.
+However, if you have been accused of domestic violence or stalking and have been made the target of a restraining order, you deserve capable representation to protect your rights, even if you are guilty.
+At WalshLaw Divorce and Parenting, I provide dedicated representation in matters related to domestic violence, representing husbands and wives, men and women, and even providing separate representation.
+Drawing on 20 years of experience in family law and as a former criminal defense attorney, I can guide you through the legal process and help you assert your rights.